coder/coder/docs/admin/architectures/index.md

 TODO

-provisionerd x users: Another formula to consider, focusing on the capacity of provisioner nodes relative to the number of workspace builds, triggered by users.

 - Guidance for reasonable ratio of CPU limits/requests
 - Guidance for reasonable ratio for memory requests/limits

 Mention that as users onboard, the autoscaling config should take care of ongoing workspaces

-0.25 cores and 256 MB per provisioner daemon

 ### Database